drmowinckels/drmowinckels.github.io/content/blog/2020-05-25-changing-you-blogdown-workflow/index.en.md

 ```

 You'll need to restart R for the profile to be implemented, and from then on you will be working with page bundles instead of single files.
-Just put your data and extra images, whatever you need, inside the post folder and they will be ported together with the psot it self.
+Just put your data and extra images, whatever you need, inside the post folder and they will be ported together with the post it self.

 **What about all my old posts**?
 Good question.
 In my case I needed to re-knit everything, so that I would get the files created correctly for the bundle.
-Thankfuly last year was unfruitful blog-wise due to a pretty abyssmal personal year.
+Thankfully last year was unfruitful blog-wise due to a pretty abyssal personal year.
-So the poor blogging was a savior when doing this, as there was not too much to redo.
+So the poor blogging was a saviour when doing this, as there was not too much to redo.

-Before going through each individual post and making sure it was knitting as expected, I prepared things for bundinling using a bash loop.
+Before going through each individual post and making sure it was knitting as expected, I prepared things for bundling using a bash loop.

 ```bash